pitambarkhanra/energy_landscape_analysis/Variational_Bayes/README.md

 # What is this repository?
 This code gives you the parameter value for the energy landscape analysis of fMRI data using variational Bayes approximation method.

-[NM: Show usage example in command line format.
-Also, format it very well, by mimicking other examples on github.][PK: I have changed it in sample dataset.]

 # Required software and packages:

 - RStudio or any compatible software